You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Key Takeaways

-* Elderly patients require adjustments to their methotrexate dosage due to age-related changes in physiology.
+* Elderly patients may require dose adjustments due to age-related changes in body composition, comorbidities, polypharmacy, and cognitive impairment.

 Frequently Asked Questions